General Information about Important Exams

 The Placement test primarily aims to determine students' level of English knowledge.
-The test is 75 minutes long and assesses grammar and vocabulary knowledge and reading skill.
+The test is 75 minutes long and assesses grammar and vocabulary knowledge and reading comprehension skills.
 Students who cannot pass the Placement test are directly placed in the EFL Program.
 Those who pass the Placement test can take the Proficiency Exam.

 The aim of the Proficiency exam is to decide whether students' level of English is adequate for academic studies in an English-medium university.
 The exam lasts about 4 hours and assesses reading, listening, writing and speaking skills.
 The exam is administered in two sessions – one in the morning, and the other in the afternoon after a lunch break.
 Speaking test may be given in the afternoon, the day before or the following day.